Goldielockz30/saas-blueprint/README.md

 - **WSL (Ubuntu)** installed if you’re on Windows ([Microsoft Guide](https://learn.microsoft.com/windows/wsl/install))
   - In VS Code, install the **Remote - WSL** extension
   - You’ll run all commands from the **WSL: Ubuntu** terminal

 ---

 ## 🛠️ Getting Started Locally

+> To start we will use the VS Code default PowerShell Terminal to create your folder for projects.

 > 🛠 **Note:** All setup is done from inside the **Ubuntu (WSL)** terminal on Windows, or the default terminal on macOS/Linux.
 > This ensures Python, npm, and Git hooks are installed in a Linux environment — matching deployment.